-- 1. He/she has accumulated more than the 40 required hours at each renewal date, and has renewed his/her certification at least twice since the initial certification was issued, which means the addition of 4 years of work experience - 2.
-He/she has accumulated the required hours and third renewal since the initial certification was issued, which means the addition of 6 years of work experience - 3.
+- 1. He/she has renewed his/her certification at least twice since the initial certification was issued, which means the addition of 4 years of work experience AND has accumulated more than the 40 required hours at each renewal date, for a minimum total of 200 hours - 2.
+He/she is renewing for a third time, since the initial certification was issued, which means the addition of 6 years of work experience AND has accumulated the required hours for each recertification - 3.
 He/she has completed a college or university program, with education/training topics and hours that correspond to the standards and requirements of the higher certification - 4.
 All the standards and requirements of the higher certification are satisfied